 Bentley has forged a music career to be jealous of and his reign as independent pioneer continues with his 10th anniversary in 2019.
-Described as “one of those ‘watch and learn’ artists” (Jammerzine) he has single-handedly amassed over 30 million YouTube hits, and 6.2 million artist sales.
+Described as “one of those ‘watch and learn’ artists” (Jammerzine) he has single-handedly amassed over 40 million sales, downloads and streams.

 Born to an automotive manager and one of the UK’s first female rally drivers in the sleepy suburbs of central England, Ben immediately broke family convention by pursuing a career in music.
 Breaking out as a remixer at the tender age of 17 he topped multiple club charts with his productions for the likes of Madonna, Britney Spears, will.i.am, Sia, Ariana Grande, Iggy Azalea, Calvin Harris and Lady Gaga who now follows him on Twitter.